Who’s Buying? How Retailers are Responding to Changes in Holiday Shopping Behavior

-It doesn’t mean that people will buy less.
-They just shop differently.
-Online, mobile, or via apps–or any combination of these.
+This doesn’t mean that people will be buying less.
+Instead, it points to how customers are shopping differently.
+Online, mobile, or via apps—or any combination of these.
 Spending time with family and friends is becoming more important than shopping in store.

 - Reach their buyers via targeted online and social media campaigns